kobolds-io/kobolds/README.md

-# Harpy
+# kobolds

-**Harpy is currently under heavy development - use at your own risk**
+**kobolds is currently under heavy development - use at your own risk**

 ## Description

-`harpy` is a modern, high performing messaging system for communication between different machines across different networks.
+`kobolds` is a modern, high performing messaging system for communication between different machines across different networks.
 This means it's easy to scale, easy to apply and robust and reliable enough to support modern workloads.

 ## Quickstart